-This is the brand of carbonation systems for use at home.
-They were invented during the early 1900s to incorporate carbon dioxide (CO2) to drinking water.
-At that time they were called “apparatus for aerating liquids”.
-The more recent versions allow for adding flavored concentrates and before you realize it – you’ve got homemade carbonated, flavor drink or soda.
+This is the brand name of carbonation systems for home use.
+They were invented in the early 1900s to add carbon dioxide (CO2) to drinking water.
+In those days they were called “apparatus for aerating liquids”.
+The newer versions allow for incorporating flavored concentrates and before you know it – you’ve got homemade carbonated, flavor drink or soda pop.

-The very first machines manufactured were rather big and were sold to the houses with more people from the upper classes based in london, like the royal household.
-There initially were flavors with odd names, one being the well-known sarsaparilla introduced in the 1920s.
-The commercial carbonation machines were also introduced from the 1920s and were very popular.
-The first smaller sized machines for home carbonation was produced in 1955.
+The very first machines made were rather large and were sold to the houses with more people from the upper classes of London, including the royal household.
+There were flavors with unusual names, one being the well-known sarsaparilla introduced in the 1920s.
+The commercial carbonation machines were also introduced in the 1920s and were very popular.
+The first smaller machines for home carbonation was manufactured in 1955.

-Because of so many types of concentrate, various and unique flavors of soft drinks can be produced.
-In the times when the systems were most popular, many well-known brands were designed for SodaStream in the concentrate such as Fants, and Sunkist.
+With so many types of concentrate, various and unique flavors of soft drinks can be made.
+In the days when the systems were most popular, many well-known brands were designed for SodaStream from the concentrate such as Fants, and Sunkist.

-In the early 1990s, the company merged with Soda-Club and it has since relaunched using a marketing plan targeted more in the direction of health or healthiers drink for children or families.
+In the early 1990s, the company merged with Soda-Club and has since relaunched using a marketing plan geared more in the direction of overall health or healthiers drink for kids or families.

-Today there are several competing brands of soda concentrate for SodaStream.
-Aromhuset as is the Premium mark and their Zero (sugar free) series taste like they as sugar sweetened.
-Take a watch on their Zero Indian Tonic at amazon UK.
+Today there are considerable competing brands of syrups for SodaStream.
+Aromhuset is the Superior brand and their Zero (sugar free) series taste like they as sugar sweetened.
+Take a look at their Zero Indian Tonic on amazon England.

-The SodaStream drink maker comes with a canister with CO2 that is pushed into water that makes water fizzy.
-The complete product features a machine, carbon dioxide canister, and several reusable drink bottles especially made for pressurizing.
-After filling a bottle with water, you screw it on the machine, push a button, and make sparkling water.
-Carbonated sparkling water is also known as seltzer water.
-There are very different flavors of concentrated syrups which allows the user to create regular or diet soda pop (or soft drinks).
-When the canister is empty, you return it and buy a new canister of CO2.
+The SodaStream drink maker comes with a canister with CO2 which is pushed into water which makes the water fizzy.
+The total product features a machine, co2 canister, and several reusable drink bottles especially made for pressurizing.
+After filling a bottle with water, you screw it to the machine, push a button, and create sparkling water.
+Carbonated sparkling water is additionally known as seltzer water.
+There are different flavors of concentrated syrups which allows the consumer to generate regular or diet pop (or soft drinks).
+When the canister is empty, you return it and purchase a new canister of CO2.

-The buzz of the SodaStream throughout the 70s and 80s in the United Kingdom and currently are connected with nostalgia for all those periods of time.
-The advertising best tonic syrup jingle in 1970 was “get busy with the fizzy” and was so very well liked, that this slogan was included with their logo.
-It was finally dropped in 1996 after 17 years.
+The buzz on the SodaStream throughout the 70s and 80s in the United Kingdom and presently are associated with nostalgia for all those time periods.
+The advertising best tonic jingle in 1970 was “get busy with the fizzy” and was so very popular, that this slogan was included with their logo.
+It was ultimately dropped in 1996 after 17 years.

-MilkStream is actually a machine made by the same company for making milkshakes.
-You simply add milk, soft ice cream and syrup in a tall glass, insert into the machine and a wand extends into the tall glass to whip up a foaming, delicious milkshake.
+MilkStream is actually a machine made by the same company to make milkshakes.
+You simply add milk, ice cream and syrup inside a tall glass, insert in the machine and a wand extends in the tall glass to whip up a foaming, tasty milkshake.

-Today, SodaStream is part of Soda-Club and there are many websites where they can be purchased and all sorts of the supplies can be ordered and reordered as required.
+Today, SodaStream is a component of Soda-Club and there are several web sites where they could be purchased and all the supplies could be ordered and reordered when needed.